 He completed his bachelor's degree in kinesiology with an emphasis in pedagogy from UT Arlington in 2007.
 He is also a certified physical education teacher.

 Following his NBA career, Patterson played for nine seasons in the top European Leagues.
-His teams in Europe included KK Zadar (Croatia), Ricoh Manresa (Spain), Ironi Ashkelon (Isreal), Panellinios BC (Greece), and most notably Adecco Estudiantes (Spain), before joining Egaleo AO (Greece) in 2007 with whom he finished his playing career.
+His teams in Europe included KK Zadar (Croatia), Ricoh Manresa (Spain), Ironi Ashkelon (Isreal), Panellinios BC (Greece), and most notably Adecco Estudiantes (Spain), before joining Egaleo AO (Greece) in 2007 where he finished his playing career.

 He played collegiately at Indiana for Hall of Fame coach Bob Knight.
 During his All-American career at IU, Patterson led the Hoosiers to four NCAA Tournament appearances.
 He was a four-time All-Big Ten selection and represented the United States at the World U-22 Championships in 1997.

 A native of Abilene, Texas, Patterson was a standout prep player at Cooper High School.
 As a senior, Patterson averaged more than 27 points and 14 rebounds per game.
-In its fi rst 30 years of athletics, Cooper had captured one district basketball championship.
+In its first 30 years of athletics, Cooper had captured one district basketball championship.
 Patterson led the Cougars to titles as a sophomore and senior.
-He was a three-time district MVP and, as a senior, was named the state’s top player and a Parade All-American.
+He was a three-time district MVP and, as a senior, was named the state's top player and a Parade All-American.